I-class destroyer

 The I-class destroyers were a group of nine destroyers, including a flotilla leader, built for the Royal Navy during the 1930s.
-Four similar ships were ordered by the Turkish Navy, of which two were purchased for the Royal Navy, bringing the number of these ships British service to 11—although three of the original ships had been lost by the time Inconstant and Ithuriel were commissioned.
+Four similar ships were ordered by the Turkish Navy, of which two were purchased for the Royal Navy, bringing the number of these ships in British service to 11—although three of the original ships had been lost by the time Inconstant and Ithuriel were commissioned.
 The I-class served in World War II and six were lost, with a seventh ship being written off.

 Design

-The I-class were a repeat of the preceding H class, except that they had ten torpedo tubes (two banks of five) instead of eight.
+The I-class was a repeat of the preceding H class, except that they had ten torpedo tubes (two banks of five) instead of eight.
 They incorporated the new bridge and wheelhouse layout as tested in Hero and Hereward (except the flotilla leader Inglefield).
 Inglefield also had a larger tripod foremast, her sisters having pole masts.
 The extra weight of the torpedo tubes and the fitting of minesweeps and depth charge gear (previous vessels carried one or the other) on the same hull as the H class, caused a loss of stability, needing ballast when bunker levels were low.

 All ships were fitted for minesweeping and with depth charges and Asdic for anti-submarine (A/S) work and were capable of conversion to minelayers.
 For this, they landed 'A' and 'Y' 4.7 inch guns, the torpedo tubes and their minesweeps, allowing carriage of up to 60 mines but only four ships were used like this (see below).

-Turkish ships
+Ships built for Turkey

 The Turkish I-class ships were of a similar design to their British counterparts but shipped only eight torpedoes (two banks of four) like the British H class.